" For Lincoln

 * Black Tarred Haversack

-* Canteen (VERY important), with a dark blue, sky blue, or tan wool cover
+* Canteen (VERY important), with a tan or grey jean wool cover.
+Chain attachment

 * Waist belt with US belt buckle

 * Cap Box, shield style

-* Bayonet and leather scabbard according to what was gotten above
+* Bayonet and leather scabbard of the respective weapon

 Camping and Other Necessities:

 * A-tent or Shelter/Dog Tent (one or both halves)

 * Period-looking seat of some sort, whether stool or full chair

-* Mess kit; tin or steel plate and cup, and knife, fork, and spoon.
+* Mess kit; tin or steel plate and cup, knife, fork, and spoon.
 No blue enamelware!

-* Blanket, preferably the 1851 Gray blanket with dark gray end stripes, or the 1862 Brown blanket with dark brown end
+* Blanket, preferably the 1851 Gray blanket with dark gray end stripes, or the 1862 Brown emergency blanket with dark

 * Cotton dress gloves